rainfireliang/COMM6320_IntroductionR/README.md

 ```

 ## 2.2.
 Descriptive statistics
-Now, introduce some basic statistical analysis using R. You should notice that most statistical functions are only applicable for data frames.
-The most simple one is to use summary() to show sumary statistics.
+Now, introduce some basic statistical analysis using R. You should notice that most statistical functions are only applicable to data frames.
+The most simple one is to use summary() to show summary statistics.
 ```{r}
 summary(tst3)
 ```